Load Several/Multiple EPR Data/Spectra Files Simultaneously

 Path (defined by

-file.pathor by character string) to directory where the.DSC/.dscor.parfiles,including instrumental parameters, are stored.- col.names
+file.pathor by character string) to directory where the.DSC/.dscor.parfiles,including instrumental parameters, are stored.
+They can be also stored/located within the samedir_asc_bin.- read.ascii

-Character string pointing to unit of quantity (coming from the original ASCII data, see also
+Character string pointing to unit of quantity (coming from the original data, see also

 col.namesargument) which is to be presented on \(x\)-axis of the EPR spectrum.
 Units like"G"("Gauss"),"mT"("millitesla"),"MHz"("megahertz" in case of ENDOR spectra) or"Unitless"in case of \(g\)-values can be used.
 Default:x.unit = "G".- convertB.unit